tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-So it was a pleasant surprise when in 1998, *Mulan* hit theaters.
-These lyrics from the song "Reflection" say it all: Look at me I will never pass for a perfect bride, or a perfect daughter Can it be I'm not meant to play this part?
-Now I see That if I were truly to be myself, I would break my family's heart Who is that girl I see staring straight back at me Why is my reflection someone I don't know Somehow I cannot hide who I am though I've tried When will my reflection show who I am inside
+So it was a pleasant surprise when in 1998, *Mulan* hit theaters. <mark>These lyrics from the song "Reflection" say it all:</mark>

+> <mark>Look at me </mark>

+> <mark>I will never pass for a perfect bride, or a perfect daughter</mark>

+> <mark>Can it be I'm not meant to play this part?</mark>

+> <mark>Now I see </mark>

+> <mark>That if I were truly to be myself, I would break my family's heart</mark>

+> Who is that girl I see?

+> Staring straight back at me

+> Why is my reflection someone I don't know...

+> Somehow I cannot hide

+> Who I am though I've tried

+> When will my reflection show

+> Who I am inside

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 2"%}>

 But nearly 20 years later, my perspective shifted: At a friend’s birthday party in early 2017, I watched Disney’s "Mulan" for the first time as a queer, nonbinary trans adult.
-In the darkened living room, I found myself holding back a sudden swell of tears as I listened to the lyrics of Mulan’s iconic solo, "Reflection":
+In the darkened living room, <mark>I found myself holding back a sudden swell of tears as I listened to the lyrics of Mulan’s iconic solo, "Reflection":</mark>

-> Look at me
+> <mark>Look at me</mark>

->
-> I will never pass for a perfect bride, or a perfect daughter
+> <mark>I will never pass for a perfect bride, or a perfect daughter</mark>

->
-> Can it be I’m not meant to play this part?
+> <mark>Can it be I’m not meant to play this part?</mark>

->
-> Now I see
+> <mark>Now I see</mark>

->
-> That if I were truly to be myself, I would break my family’s heart.
+> <mark>That if I were truly to be myself, I would break my family’s heart.</mark>

 </from>
 </compare>